How to change the default time for delay delivery in Outlook?

 Change the default time for delay delivery in Outlook with VBA code

-1. Launch your Outlook, press the Alt + F11 keys simultaneously to open the Microsoft Visual Basic for Applications window.
+1. Open your Outlook desktop application, then press Alt + F11 simultaneously to launch the Microsoft Visual Basic for Applications editor.

 VBA code: change the default time for delay delivery in Outlook